johanmeiring/ansible-sftp/README.md

   * `readonly`: Whether or not to enable readonly SFTP session for the current group.
 Defaults to False.
 * `sftp_users`: A list of users, in map form, containing the following elements:
   * `name`: The Unix name of the user that requires SFTP access.
   * `password`: A password hash for the user to login with.
 Blank passwords can be set with `password: ""`.
+See [how to generate encrypted password](https://docs.ansible.com/ansible/latest/reference_appendices/faq.html#how-do-i-generate-encrypted-passwords-for-the-user-module).
 NOTE: It appears that `UsePAM yes` and `PermitEmptyPassword yes` need to be set in `sshd_config` in order for blank passwords to work properly.
 Making those changes currently falls outside the scope of this role and will need to be done externally.
+NOTE2: when updating this value, please check `update_password` property.
-  * `update_password`: Define is the password must be updated
+  * `update_password`: Set it to true when you need to force the password to be changed.
   * `uid` : Specify the user identifier on the system
   * `groups` : Define at which groups the user belongs to (i.e. "[]").
   * `shell`: Boolean indicating if the user should have a shell access (default to `True`).